Restaurant Brands announces Taco Bell is finally coming to New Zealand

 Restaurant Brands already owns and operates 36 Taco Bell stores spread throughout Hawaii and Guam.
 Together those stores generated $19.4 million to the group in the last financial year.

-Restaurant Brands group chief executive Russel Creedy said the company wanted to build a franchise system.
+Restaurant Brands group chief executive Russel Creedy said the company wanted to build a franchise system with the brand.

-"Bringing the Taco Bell brand to this part of the world aligns with our strategy of focussing on global tier one brands in markets we understand," Creedy said.
+"Bringing the Taco Bell brand to this part of the world aligns with our strategy of focusing on global tier-one brands in markets we understand," Creedy said.

-"We know from our experience in Hawaii and Guam that Taco Bell is a top-tier brand backed by excellent franchise systems".
+"We know from our experience in Hawaii and Guam that Taco Bell is a top-tier brand backed by excellent franchise systems."

+While the Mexican food brand is not as well-known here as it is in the United States, First Retail Group managing director Chris Wilkinson said the launch would be well-received by Kiwis.

+"There's a changing appetite for these types of menu options.
+People are wanting more diversity in fast food," he said.